nanditha16/Python/src/DS_Algo/README.md

         - For the follow-up (function called multiple times), keep a persistent leftover buffer across calls to store unread chars from the last read4.
     # Time Complexity: O(n) Because in the worst case, we read one character at a time up to n.
     # Space Complexity: O(1) Only a fixed-size buffer buf4 of size 4 is used.

+#14. read(self, buf: List[str], n: int) -> int: Read N Characters Given read4 - Call multiple times.
+    Your read(buf, n) method may be called multiple times, and you must preserve state between calls. - (persistent buffer) “read returns up to n chars using only read4.
+I keep a persistent 4-char internal buffer across calls (buffer, buf_ptr, buf_count).
+For each request, I first drain leftovers from that buffer into buf.
+When it’s empty, I refill by calling read4, reset the pointer, and continue copying until I’ve produced n chars or read4 hits EOF.
+This guarantees correct behavior across multiple calls without rereading the file.
+Time is O(n) per call, extra space is O(1) beyond the fixed internal buffer.
+(In LeetCode, we write into a preallocated buf; in local tests here I append.)”
+    # Time Complexity: O(n) — We read up to n characters.
+    # Space Complexity: O(1) — Only a fixed-size buffer is used.